Healthy Homes Assessment Pukerua Bay

 Heating Pukerua Bay

-Pukerua Bay rental properties must have a fixed heating source that is able to heat the living room to at least 18 degrees Celsius, even on the coldest days of the year.
-This is the minimum temperature indoors that is recommended by the World Health Organisation for people’s physical health and mental wellbeing.
+Pukerua Bay rental properties must have a fixed source of heating that can warm the principal or the biggest living space to a minimum of 18degC, even on the coldest winter days.
+This is the recommended minimum indoor temperature that is recommended by the World Health Organisation for people’s physical health and mental well-being.

-The source of heat requirements for it to be permanent (i.e., not portable) that is, at least 1.5 kW of heating capacity and have the minimum requirement for heat capacity for the main living room.
-A Heating Assessment Tool could be used to determine whether the current fix heater(s) are sufficient or whether you will require to "top-up" with an additional heater.
-Open fires and unflued combustion heaters like mobile LPG bottle heaters aren’t considered acceptable heating options under The Healthy Homes Standard.
+The source of heat requirements that it be permanently fixed (i.e. not portable) with at least 1.5 horsepower in capacity, and must meet the minimum heating capacity needed for the main living space.
+A Heating Assessment Tool could be used to determine whether the existing fixed heater(s) are adequate or if you’ll need to ‘top up’ with an additional heater.
+Open fires as well as unflued combustion heaters such as small portable LPG bottle heaters aren’t considered to be acceptable heating options for those following the Healthy Homes Standard.

-If the heating you provide is an electric heater or heat pump, then it must be equipped with a thermostat.
-This will make the heating more consistent and effective.
-In most houses, larger fixed heating systems such as heat pumps, wood burners pellet burners, flued gas heaters will be required.
-However, in some cases like small apartments an electric, fixed heater might be enough.
+If the heating system you provide is an electric heater (or heat pump), it should be equipped with an thermostat.
+This will help make the heating more reliable and effective.
+For most properties, larger fixed heating devices such as heat pumps, wood burners, pellet burners or flued gas heaters will be required.
+However, in some cases such as small apartments the smaller fixed electric heater may suffice.

-If the main living room is already equipped with a fixed heating source, such as the heat pump, it may need some additional energy to meet the standards.
-Certain kinds of heaters aren’t able to be used to comply with the standard since they’re either costly, not affordable to run, and/or unhealthy to run.
+If your main living space already has a central heating source such as an air conditioner, it could require an upgrade to be able to meet the standards.
+Certain types of heaters cannot be used to comply with the quality since they’re either expensive, inefficient and/or unsafe to run.

 Find the complete specifications to the Healthy Homes heating requirements.